 Bicyclists can have many potentially dangerous encounters while enjoying a recreational ride or going to work or the store.
 One situation is commonly referred to as “dooring.”
 Dooring refers to what happens when someone in a car opens the door and hits a bicyclist who’s passing where the door is opened.
-Depending on the severity of the contact, including the size of the door, the velocity at which the door was opened, and the speed of the oncoming bicyclist, this can lead to injuries as minor as bruises and scrapes to major injuries including broken bones, traumatic brain injuries, and internal bleeding.

 It would seem logical that the person opening the door is fully liable.
 But these can be surprisingly complicated cases that benefit from having an experienced personal injury attorney on hand.
 Here’s what you need to know.